-Financial information will be primarily provided by the applicant on FSA-2002.
-Additional financial records, such as balance sheets, may be requested if necessary, for the last 3 years.
+--Financial information will be primarily provided by the applicant on FSA-2002.
+Existing borrowers do not need to resubmit historical financial information already on file.-- Additional financial records, such as balance sheets, may be requested if necessary, for the last 3 years.